justjim1220/MMM-MyVideoPlayer/README.md

 ## Other Info...
 ```
+videos should be less than 25mb to upload to GitHub
 can add as many videos as you like.
 must be named in single words or with the underscore "_" between the words.
 IE: "video_one"